Meter Replacement Project

 As part of ongoing system improvements, GVEA is in the process of installing new meters.
-This project began in the fall of 2017, with the last meters expected to be installed by fall of 2018.
-GVEA's current meters were installed nearly 20 years ago.
+This project began in the fall of 2017, with the last meters expected to be installed by fall of 2019.
+The meters being replaced were installed nearly 20 years ago.
 This project will invest in new technology that will help GVEA operate more efficiently and improve outage restoration.

 The upgraded meter system will provide more accurate information about outages.
 Data from the new meters will be incorporated into the Outage Management System.
 Dispatchers in GVEA's power control center will be able to see which meters are energized and which are not, allowing them to better analyze outages and coordinate restoration.
 The new meters will also enable GVEA to perform several functions remotely, such as reading meters and performing connects and disconnects.
 GVEA plans to deploy the new meters to all of its more than 47,000 service locations.